 There are a bunch of outstanding accounting software packages that can help you maintain your records.

-You’ve probably heard of QuickBooks, which is a popular program because it comes in several versions, such as QuickBooks Self-Employed for those running a one-person business.
-That’s just one example of many, and be sure to test out a few programs to see which one is right for you.
+You’ve probably heard of a few different bookkeeping programs that are great for those running a Business-of-One.
+Be sure to test out a few of them to see which one works best for you.

 Bottom line: keeping good records will help you in many ways, particularly when it comes to monitoring your progress, preparing financial statements, and preparing tax returns.